nomadicmehul/CloudCaptain/README.md

   - [ ] [Argo CD](https://argoproj.github.io/argo-cd)
   - [ ] [werf](https://werf.io/)

 Note: "Provisioning" tools can be used to perform configuration management to some extent.
-The same applies for configuration management tools, which can be used for pprovisioning.
+The same applies for configuration management tools, which can be used for provisioning.

 - [ ] Provisioning
   - [ ] Terraform (Open Source)